abhayagiri/beginning-our-day/manuscripts/lpp.md

 bring about that resolution?* In this way, we are contemplating the Four Noble Truths exactly as the Buddha intended.

-# Urgency: A Paradox of Spiritual Development
+# The Paradox of Urgency

 ## Luang Por Pasanno